vinisalazar/BioProv/paper/paper.md

 ## Overview

-BioProv represents the provenance elements of a BWF into a class called `Project`. `Project` groups related samples, files and programs that are represented by corresponding objects from the BioProv library.
-The class `Project` has specific methods that allow the user to specify the relationships between objects, such as the association between a file and a sample or program.
+BioProv represents the provenance elements of a BWF into a class called `Project`, that represents the execution of a bioinformatics workflow (a sequence of programs) using a particular dataset.
+An instance of `Project` is composed by related samples, files and programs that are represented by corresponding classes from the BioProv library.
+The `Project` class has specific methods that allow the user to specify the relationships between objects, such as the association between a file and a sample or program.
 Projects also carry information about agents, *i.e.* users and computing environments used to execute programs.
 In the context of BioProv, a "Project" is distinct from a "Workflow"